AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Experiments and the Results

 \subsubsection{Results on Cross-modal Re-ID}

 We follow the evaluation protocol of ~\cite{farooq2020IJCB} for cross-modal re-identification.
-In Tables \ref{crossModal}, \ref{Market}, V $\xrightarrow{}$ V indicates image based search, T $\xrightarrow{}$ V indicates description to image search and VT $\xrightarrow{}$ V indicates using both modalities for query and vision as gallery.We report the detailed results including Rank@5 and Rank@10 for all the datasets in the supplementary materials.
-For CrossRe-ID and CUHK-SYSU, we compare the results with the recently reported joint training technique followed by applying canonical correlation analysis to embed cross-modal features~\cite{farooq2020IJCB}.
+For fair-comparison, we used image size 224$\times$224 and word2vec~\cite{mikolov2013distributed} embedding.
+In Tables \ref{crossModal}, V $\xrightarrow{}$ V indicates image based search, T $\xrightarrow{}$ V indicates description to image search and VT $\xrightarrow{}$ V indicates using both modalities for query and vision as gallery.
+We report the detailed results including Rank@5 and Rank@10 for all the datasets in the supplementary materials.
+For CrossRe-ID and CUHK-SYSU, we compare the results with the recently reported work ~\cite{farooq2020IJCB}.
 It is mentioned as JT+CCA in Tables \ref{crossModal}.
 For both datasets, the proposed AXM-Net outperformed the previous method by a significant margin in all retrieval scenarios.
 Note that, now the T $\xrightarrow{}$ V indicates a description of a person from a different pose, and the gallery images have different poses.
 We can witness the potential of semantic alignment across-modalities in this challenging case.
 The improvement in Rank@1 performance shows the capability of the AXM-Net in matching viewpoint-invariant semantic details.